 Find out if you're eligible for the Federal Employee Health Benefit Program through Blue Cross Blue Shield (BC/BS), they will cover up to $2,500 for hearing aids every three years.

 Always be sure to check with your insurance provider to determine if you or your loved one qualifies for a hearing aid benefit.

 If you do not live in one of the mandated states, it does not mean that you do not have insurance coverage for hearing aids, it just means that your state laws do not require it.
 Check with your employer or benefits coordinator.
 Often healthcare systems, teacher retirement groups, city and state government employee groups and any other large employer or group will sometimes coordinate with a network of preferred providers to offer some level of discount or service.
-The AARP organization offers a hearing care program for their members that provides “savings on hearing aids and hearing healthcare products.”
 Be sure to check with these types of organizations if you are a member to see if there is a benefit.